arprince/vte/README.md

 syntax errors in the terminal.
 No more scrolling up for days in order to find your error!
 Hope you like it!

 ### Install
-Download file and store folder in desired location
+Download files and store folder in desired location
 ```
 sudo ./autogen.sh
 ```